ballerina-platform/blog/_posts/2023-05-31-announcing-ballerina-2201.6.0-swan-lake-update-6.md

     }
     ```

-In addition to the `Bal persist` feature, Swan Lake Update 6 brings a range of notable additions and improvements as described below.
+In addition to the `bal persist` feature, Swan Lake Update 6 brings a range of notable additions and improvements as described below.

 - **Electronic Data Interchange (EDI) support:** Swan Lake Update 6 introduces EDI message processing support in Ballerina.
 This capability allows the conversion of EDI messages to Ballerina records and vice versa, leveraging a specified EDI schema.